JaniHonkanen/RabbitCall/README.md

        `<CopyToOutputDirectory>Always</CopyToOutputDirectory>`
      `</None>`
    `</ItemGroup>`
-6. If you use the .Net Core command-line publishing tool, you need to specify values for the variables used in the .csproj file (note the trailing backslash in `SolutionDir`):
+6. If you use the .Net command-line publishing tool, you need to specify values for the variables used in the .csproj file (note the trailing backslash in `SolutionDir`):
    `dotnet publish -c Release -r win-x64 /p:SolutionDir=C:\my_project\ /p:Platform=x64 /p:ConfigurationName=Release`

 ### Unity engine